 Let's take a step back then.

-Listen to who's saying it.
+Let's listen to who's saying it.

 That's what's so important.

-This report is their chance without any check on them to write every disparaging thing they can think of about the president over the last two years to both justify their existence and in effect vote again against Trump and for Hillary Clinton.
+This report is their chance without any check on them to write every disparaging thing they can think of about the president over the last two years to both justify their existence and, in effect, vote again against Trump and for Hillary Clinton.

 So they can write anything they want in there.